Tronikelis/xylene.nvim/README.md

 ## Features
 - [x] Navigating like a buffer
+- [x] Subsequent empty directories are flattened into one line
 - [x] Incremental rerendering of tree
 - [x] `Xylene!` opens xylene with the current file already opened
 - [x] Icons